GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ## Comparison with Maven Dependency Trees by pom.xml

-Compared to a _Maven dependency tree_ retrieved by a pom.xml through `RepositorySystem.resolveDependencies`, a Maven Dependency Graph has the following differences:
+Compared to a _Maven dependency tree_ retrieved by a pom.xml through `RepositorySystem.resolveDependencies`, a Maven dependency graph has the following differences:

 - A Maven dependency tree cannot have multiple versions of a Maven artifact, whereas a Maven dependency graph can have them.